+NEW!!!
 We support inter-AWS account file transfers for data upload and results delivery.
-Data delivered to your personal AWS S3 are not subject to the 10-day storage time through our portal.
+Data delivered to your personal AWS S3 are not subject to the 30-day storage time through our portal.
 Please see our General FAQ for more information.

 Q: Is there a specific browser I should use for the Dovetail® Analysis Portal?